fchinu/TANS/docs/index.md

-# Simulation of pp collisions
+# Simulation of proton-proton collisions
 High energy collisions, such as those that occur in particle accelerators, can produce a wide range of fascinating phenomena, including the creation of new particles and the study of fundamental physical interactions.
 In this project, we developed a simulation tool to study these collisions and how it is possible to use vertex detectors to reconstruct the primary vertex position.
 The simulation was built using Monte Carlo techniques and only considered high momentum particles moving in a low-intensity magnetic field, i.e. the particles have a linear trajectory.